ikkez/f3-cortex/readme.md

 ### System Requirements

-Cortex requires at least Fat-Free v3.4 and PHP 5.3.3.
+Cortex requires at least Fat-Free v3.4 and PHP 5.3.5.
 For some of the features, it also requires the F3 [SQL Schema Plugin](https://github.com/ikkez/F3-Sugar/tree/master-v3/SchemaBuilder).

 ### Install

 To install Cortex, just copy the `/lib/db/cortex.php` file into your libs.
 For the SQL Schema Plugin, copy `lib/db/sql/schema.php` as well.

-If you use composer, all you need is to run `composer require ikkez/f3-cortex:dev-master`.
+If you use **composer**, all you need is to run `composer require ikkez/f3-cortex:dev-master` and it'll include Cortex and its dependencies into your package.

 ### Setup a DB